A general framework for inference on algorithm-agnostic variable importance: Additional numerical experiments

+In this section, we present additional results under Scenario 1.
+In this case, $p = 2$.
+For each scenario presented here, we generated 1000 random datasets of size $n \in \{100, 500, 1000, \dots, 4000\}$, and considered the importance of both $X_1$ and $X_2$.
+We highlight results for both features using the AUC and for $X_1$ using accuracy, and we provide the coverage of nominal 95\% confidence intervals.
+We assess performance in the same way as in the main manuscript.

-When using simple estimators of the conditional mean functions (i.e., estimators based on correctly-specified parametric models), using cross-fitting appears to have minimal impact on the performance of the proposed inferential procedures.
-In contrast, when flexible nuisance estimators are used, it appears desirable to use cross-fitting when estimating VIM values or conducting tests of the null hypothesis.
-This can be readily seen by comparing Figures \ref{fig:flexible_no_cv} and \ref{fig:flexible_no_cv_null} (without cross-fitting) provided here to Figures \ref{fig:bivariate_loss_performance} and \ref{fig:bivariate_null_performance} in the manuscript (with cross-fitting).
-The elimination of the constraint on nuisance estimator complexity (i.e., the Donsker class condition) achieved via cross-fitting does appear to translate into improved practical performance when complex nuisance estimators are used.
+We present results for AUC and for the accuracy-based importance of $X_1$ in Figures~\ref{fig:supp_alt_accuracy_1}--\ref{fig:supp_alt_auc_2}.
+The results for both features and both importance measures are largely similar to those presented in Section 5.2 of the main manuscript.
+The need for cross-fitting is particularly striking in Figure~\ref{fig:supp_alt_auc_2}, where we observed coverage near zero for intervals based on a non-cross-fitted random forest estimator of the oracle prediction functions.
+In Figure~\ref{fig:supp_alt_nocfse}, we show the coverage of nominal 95\% intervals based on the non-cross-fitted standard error estimator.
+Here, we observe reduced coverage in some cases compared to the results presented above.
+Taken together, these results highlight that when using simple estimators of the conditional mean functions (e.g., estimators based on correctly-specified parametric models), using cross-fitting appears to have minimal impact on the performance of the proposed inferential procedures and is therefore not needed.
+In contrast, when flexible nuisance estimators are used, it appears important to use cross-fitting when estimating VIM values and standard errors.
+The elimination of the constraint on nuisance estimator complexity (i.e., the Donsker class condition) achieved via cross-fitting does appear to translate into substantially improved practical performance when complex nuisance estimators are used.